-Sport Climbing is making it’s Olympics debut for the first time.
-Many will be wowed by the athleticism and how fearless the lead climbers might seem.
-It originated outdoors as an evolution from traditional climbing decades ago but is now incredibly popular both indoors and out.
+Sport Climbing made its Olympics debut for the first time recently.
+Many were wowed by the athleticism and how fearless the lead climbers might seem.
+Starting outdoors as an evolution from traditional climbing decades ago it is now incredibly popular both indoors and out.

 What Is Sport Climbing?

-Sport Climbing is climbing used fixed protection for safety.
-The climber wears a harness and is tied in to a rope which is managed by a person below – called the “belayer”.
+Sport Climbing is climbing using fixed protection for safety.
+The climber wears a harness and is tied into a rope which is managed by a person below – called the “belayer”.
 As the climber goes up they clip their rope to bolts fixed into the wall to protect them in the case of a fall.

-The belayer has a “belay device” that allows them to give out rope when they need but hold the rope tight if the climber falls.
-The climber clips the rope into “quickdraws” which are themselves clipped to bolts with hangars that are drilled into the wall.
+The belayer has a “belay device” that allows them to give out rope when they need it but hold the rope tight if the climber falls.
+The climber clips the rope into “quickdraws” which are themselves clipped to bolts with hangers that are drilled into the wall.